What’s the difference between SEO and UX?

 - Limit jargon use

-Bring your UX and SEO together with SEO.com
+Bring your UX and SEO together with the experts behind SEO.com